ansemjo/bubbledisp/README.md

 can find the [schematic](hardware/schematic.pdf) and Gerber files there.
 The project was created with EasyEDA online.

+A compatible display can still be found on eBay.
+Search for "HP QDSP" or "bubble display".

 ![](hardware/pcbrender.png "a rendering of the top and bottom side of the PCB")

 The pullups R11 and R10 are optional if you don't want to use I2C or have external